Is it a good idea to immerse yourself in a tub of cold water after a workout?

-In one study, Australian researchers took a group of 21 volunteers and got them to train their legs twice a week for a total of 12 weeks .
+In a 2015 study published in the Journal of Physiology, Australian researchers took a group of 21 volunteers and got them to train their legs twice a week for a total of 12 weeks .

 Half the group jumped into an ice bath for 10 minutes after their workout.
 The other half spent the same amount of time cycling on a stationary bike.

 Although both groups gained muscle, subjects who cycled for 10 minutes after training made three times greater gains in muscle mass compared with those in the ice bath group.

 In a similar trial, researchers from Melbourne’s Victoria University got two groups of men to lift weights three days a week for seven weeks .